2014 graduate works to inspire others interested in STEM

 Were you involved in any organizations or clubs on campus?

-I was an Evergreen, involved in Campus Ministry, served as a hospitality member at Masses, attended and led retreats, and worked at the Loyola University Maryland Department of Recreational Sports and library.
+I was an Evergreen, involved in Campus Ministry, served as a hospitality member at Masses, attended and led retreats, and worked at the Loyola University Maryland Department of Recreation and Wellness and library.
 I also took part in an immersion program called Rostro de Cristo in Ecuador the summer of my graduating year.

 What was it like to return to Loyola to be a part of the STEM panel?